Have we got bricks...

-The restoration project is a partnership between leadership of King Solomon’s Lodge #1 and the New Bern Preservation Foundation.
+The restoration 0f this important nineteenth century building is a partnership project between leadership of King Solomon’s Lodge #1 and the New Bern Preservation Foundation.
 The work will restore the Lodge meeting place originally known as Drayton’s Hall.
-The Foundation is working with Lodge members to raise funds for the exterior restoration of this important historic building.

 A fire in 2005 caused extensive smoke and water damage to the structure.
 The structure was not flooded during Hurricane Florence, but the storm certainly highlighted the urgent need to do external repairs to keep out wind and rain.

 We're thrilled with the support our community has shown this project.

 Every penny you send in marked KSL #1 goes directly to pay the professionals working to restore this historic structure.